TANHIT/quizzel/README.md

 ```
-Register a new user and login -> Take a Quiz
+Register a new user and login -> Làm bài test

 ```
 ## License